FAQ's

 Which students will be given access to a district issued iPad?

-Students in grades 5-12 will be provided an iPad.
-Students in 5th grade will carry the iPad with them to each class but leave the iPad at school overnight.
+Students in grades K-12 will be provided an iPad.
+Students in K-5 will carry the iPad with them to each class but leave the iPad at school overnight.
 Students in 6th-12th grade will carry the iPad with them to each class as well as home.
 Students in grades 6-12 are expected to bring their iPad to school fully charged each day.

 Is the District issued iPad mandatory for students?

-Yes, students in grades 5-12 will need the iPad during the school day just like they need other educational tools such as books, pens, etc. All students will need the iPads to access class materials, participate in learning activities, complete homework and access online content for learning.
-Students may opt out of taking the iPad home.
+Yes, students in grades K-12 will need the iPad during the school day just like they need other educational tools such as books, pens, etc. All students will need the iPads to access class materials, participate in learning activities, complete homework and access online content for learning.
+Students in grades 6-12 may opt out of taking the iPad home.

 Will the wireless network handle all of these devices?